jyotishj-jk/django-ecommerce/README.txt

     Import the choices in listings->views.py as well (since search would again show listings from listings.html)
 26. In the breadcrumb, point the urls to index(for home) and for listings(for listings)
-27. For the search form filtering, first create a query set listing in the search funtion in listiings->views.py and get the listings.
-28. Copy paste the if,else and foor loops for the listings in listings.html to search.html
-29. Starting with searching for keywords (for search) and got to listings->views.py
+27. For the search form filtering, first create a query set listing in the search funtion in listiings->views.py and get the listings. a.Copy paste the if,else and foor loops for the listings in listings.html to search.html b.Starting with searching for keywords (for search) and got to listings->views.py
+    c.
+The request made in search is got and checked if there are keywords using if loop
+    d.
+Use 'description__icontains=keywords' and filter out if any of the keywords match anywhere with the description.
+    e.
+To get the exact match for city, use 'description__iexact=city'
+    f.
+Use filtering (bedrooms__lte=bedrooms) to show bedrooms less than or equal to the mentioned one and do for all items
+28.